danielle076/java_advanced/src/W_NamingConventions/readme.md

 Java uses CamelCase as a practice for writing names of methods, variables, classes, packages and constants.

-<b>Camel case in Java Programming:</b> It consists of compound words or phrases such that each word or abbreviation begins with a capital letter or first word with a lowercase letter, rest all with capital.
+<i>Camel case in Java Programming:</i> It consists of compound words or phrases such that each word or abbreviation begins with a capital letter or first word with a lowercase letter, rest all with capital.

 <b>1.
 Classes and Interfaces </b>
 * Class names should be <b>nouns</b>, in mixed case with the <b>first</b> letter of each internal word capitalised.
 Interfaces name should also be capitalised just like class names.
-* Use whole words and must avoid acronyms and abbreviations.
+* Use whole words and avoid acronyms and abbreviations.

         interface Bicycle
         class MountainBike implements Bicyle